jhonDowe/blahdns/README.md

 ## Disclaimer
-* This is an experimental service, I'm not responsible for any down-time
+* This is an experimental service, I'm not responsible for any down-time.
+* This service is only for PERSONAL use, not for big organization / company use (FAIR-USE).
+* I'll blocked/limit some IPs if request too many quries per second.
+* Currently, I'm master student.
+I dont have job yet but I enjoy spending time on server and learn something new.
+So the server this service is not for heavy use, please use it wisely. thanks for your co-operation.
-* We have no interest in logging DNS queries
+* We have no interest in logging DNS queries.
-* If you encouterd any problem, please submit an issue
+* If you encouterd any problem, please submit an issue.
-* Due to some reason, we will change IP randomly
+* Due to some reason, we will change IP randomly.

+## ANNOUNCMENT
+* I planned to close port 53 around at the end of this year, so be sure you change your connection either to DoT, Doh, DNSCrypt.

 ## Server information
 - Tokyo, Japan